-- Manchester City were fined £24,740 by Uefa for returning to the field less than a minute late against Porto in March - a fine 50% greater than the one issued to Porto over the racial abuse of Mario Balotelli
+- Manchester City were fined £24,740 by Uefa for returning to the field less than a minute late against Porto in Match - a fine 50% greater than the one issued to Porto over the racial abuse of Mario Balotelli

 - A match between England and Serbia in the 2007 Under-21 European Championship in the Netherlands saw England defender Nedum Onuoha racially abused.
 Serbia were fined £16,000 by Uefa

-said: "The scenes in Serbia last night shocked everyone and Sunderland Football Club wholeheartedly backs the Football Association's stance on the matter."
+Sunderland's chief executive Margaret Byrne said: "The scenes in Serbia last night shocked everyone and Sunderland Football Club wholeheartedly backs the Football Association's stance on the matter."

-told BBC Radio 5 live: "Uefa have shown they have no stomach for this battle.
+Reading striker Jason Roberts told BBC Radio 5 live: "Uefa have shown they have no stomach for this battle.
 They haven't taken this on in the past; I doubt they will now.

 "It's time for players to take action and that's why I've said they should walk off the pitch because, guaranteed, if that happens things will change."

-said: "Banning has got to be an option.
+Roisin Wood, director for anti-racism campaign Kick It Out, said: "Banning has got to be an option.